DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/ring_removal/remove_all_rings.rst

 Description
 --------------------------

-Method to remove all types of stripe artifacts in a sinogram (<-> ring artefacts in a reconstructed image).
+Methods working on a sinogram-image to remove most types of ring artifacts.

 .. toctree::
     Plugin documention and guidelines on use </../../../plugin_guides/plugins/ring_removal/remove_all_rings_doc.rst>